jeantessier/book-reviews/rails_mysql/README.md

 ## MySQL

-This command will create a new database named `rails_mysql_book_reviews` and populate it with data derived from `../data/Books_????-??-??.txt`.
+These commands will create a new database named `rails_mysql_book_reviews_development` and populate it with data derived from `../data/Books_????-??-??.txt`.

     $ bin/rake db:setup
     $ ./Books_rails_mysql.pl | mysql -u root